OBS Mode

 Executing the NDB Approach with OBS at Cranfield (EGTC)

 The execution phase requires methodical progression through each segment of the approach.
-The OBS function transforms your GPS into a VOR-like navigation aid, providing precise course guidance even when the approach isn't in your database.
+OBS mode transforms your GPS into a course-based navigation source, providing lateral deviation guidance even when the approach is not natively supported in the G1000 database.

 Phase 1: Initial Approach